Jean-PierreGassin/user-control-skeleton/README.md

 # User Control Skeleton

-A basic login system skeleton which was created for the sole purpose of educational learning and understanding - it includes installation and access control groups.
+A basic user control skeleton which was created for the sole purpose of personal development.

 ## Requirements

-  * MySQL
+  * A MySQL Database (currently tested on MySQL)
-  * PHP 5+ (untested in previous versions)
+  * PHP 5.4+ (untested in previous versions)
   * [bower](http://bower.io): `npm install bower -g`

 ## Quickstart